Our Vision

 Fadi Alsaleem, Ph.D., is Co-Founder and Chief Technology Officer at Grasshopper Health.
 He is the James S. and Virginia A. Blackman Associate Professor at the University of Nebraska-Lincoln (UNL) for both the Architectural Engineering and Mechanical Engineering departments.
 He has more than 100 publications and 19 patent applications and has presented his work at the top engineering schools in the U.S. including MIT, Stanford and Berkeley.
 Dr. Alsaleem specializes in leading research in AI-integrated MEMS hardware for computing and sensing.

 Lance Stewart is Co-Founder and Chief Commercial Officer at Grasshopper Health.
-With over three decades of experience in pharma, biotech and healthcare technology, Lance has led commercial strategy, market development and innovation initiatives at global organizations including Merck, McKesson, GNS (now AITIA), SKYGEN USA and CareEvolution.
+With over three decades of experience in pharma, biotech and healthcare technology, Stewart has led commercial strategy, market development and innovation initiatives at global organizations including Merck, McKesson, GNS (now AITIA), SKYGEN USA and CareEvolution.
 He obtained his bachelor’s degree from the University of Tulsa and completed the Healthcare Executive Program at Kellogg.
-Lance specializes in taking transformative medical technologies to market, with deep expertise in early detection, diagnostics and patient-centric care models (including remote monitoring).
+Stewart specializes in taking transformative medical technologies to market, with deep expertise in early detection, diagnostics and patient-centric care models (including remote monitoring).

 Peter Savas is the CEO and Chairman of LikeMinds and on the National Research Board of the Kennedy Krieger Institute.
 Savas brings over 30 years of experience in executive leadership positions across life sciences.
 He was CEO of Alseres Pharmaceuticals, Inc., Chairman and CEO of Aderis Pharmaceuticals, developer of the Neupro® transdermal patch marketed worldwide to treat Parkinson’s disease and Restless Legs Syndrome, and Chairman and CEO of Unisyn, a cGMP contract manufacturer of biologics for clinical trials.
 Savas has held executive and operating leadership positions with Bristol Myers, Waters, Millipore, Genex and Zymark.
 Savas holds a BS in Chemistry from Syracuse University and is credentialed as a Professional Director by the American College of Corporate Directors.